Oil3/ML-py-Tools/README.md

-# No weird dependencies, mac and windows friendly, interactive or with defaults, fast.
+### Scripts with no obscure dependencies, mac and windows friendly, interactive or with defaults, fast.

 | Script | Description |
 |--------|------------|